How long is Kattegattleden and where does it begin and end?

 There are several places along the path where you can hire a bike and cycling equipment.
 You will also find several bike workshops that can help you.
 Go to the Map/map tool and click on Bicycle hire and Bicycle workshop.

 How far do you cycle in one day?

 The typical distance is about 30-70 km per day.
 But it depends on how much you want to see and do along the route, and how many stops you make.
 If you are an experienced cyclist, it may be faster.
 A “regular” cyclist rides 15-20 km per hour.
 It takes about 1 hour to ride 15 km.

 Which direction is best to cycle?

 The Kattegattleden is just as lovely, no matter which way you cycle, and it is signposted from both directions.
 But if you're looking for a tailwind, cycling from Helsingborg in the south to Gothenburg in the north has proven to be slightly more favourable.
 Of course, it varies from day to day, so check the wind before you head out on your bike ride.

 Can I take my bike on trains and buses?

-You can take your bike on the train if space permits.
+In general, you can take your bike on the train if space permits.
 If the train is full, you will have to wait to take your bike on the next train.
 The guard always decides how many bikes there is room for.
+Check what applies to the particular train you`re planning on taking.
 For more information, click on the respective train operator.

 Öresundståg and Pågatåg, Skånetrafiken – Right now, you do not need to pay for a bike ticket when travelling within Skåne.
 But you must always buy a bike ticket or pay an extra bike fee when taking your bike to Denmark.